HITECHCRIME/HC_SG208_Data_Pack/README.md

-fangs out - fangs out motherfucker make it further into clear tracks out / lash out fang out - fangs out motherfucker better reap what you sow gettin far out of reach so ya better run from the spot scent is caught motherfucker better know these eyes in the whites when you dive you will see blood shots
+fangs out - fangs out motherfucker make it further into clear tracks out / lash out fangs out - fangs out motherfucker better reap what you sow gettin far out of reach so ya better run from the spot

+scent is caught
+motherfucker better know these eyes in the whites (when you dive) you will see blood shots
 we ain't sleepin' we be circling cages with our predatory eyes tight fixed on your folks